yejii/help-center/en/basic.md

 There are two ways to get credits:

 * Subscribe to a monthly membership plan for automated credit delivery.
-* Ask administrator (community manager) to manually add credits to your account.
+* Ask administrator or moderator (community manager) to manually add credits to your account.

 > Administrator can adjust credit balance from `Manage membership` page in `Directory`.